ryan-p-randall/ryan-p-randall.github.io/_pages/colophon.md

 ## Journaling and Attention Management

-For keeping my mental lines of flight somewhat directed, I use text files that blend blend Ryder Carroll's "Rapid Logging" [Bullet Journal](http://www.bulletjournal.com/) system with aspects of Francesco Cirillo's [Pomodoro Technique](https://web.archive.org/web/20090306080717/http://www.pomodorotechnique.com/resources/cirillo/ThePomodoroTechnique_v1-3.pdf).
+For keeping my mental lines of flight somewhat directed, I use text files that blend Ryder Carroll's "Rapid Logging" [Bullet Journal](http://www.bulletjournal.com/) system with aspects of Francesco Cirillo's [Pomodoro Technique](https://web.archive.org/web/20090306080717/http://www.pomodorotechnique.com/resources/cirillo/ThePomodoroTechnique_v1-3.pdf).

 I used to create monthly files for this when I did this in the Atom text editor.
 Now I make daily notes in Obsidian.
 I'll be detailing how in this [series of notes]({% link _notes/Note-taking/Obsidian/index.html %}). <!-- Now I make weekly notes using VS Code, Dendron, and the BuJo extensions mentioned below. -->

-I explain the monthly version of this system further in my GitHub repo for [my monthly planning files](https://github.com/ryan-p-randall/monthly-planning-files), which you're very welcome to download and adapt for your own brain.
-I'll eventually update this guide to match what I do with Dendron.
+Years ago I explained my then-current monthly version of this system in a GitHub repo for [my monthly planning files](https://github.com/ryan-p-randall/monthly-planning-files).
+You're very welcome to download and adapt those files or gaze upon them in abject horror, whichever suits your own brain's ways of working.
+I might eventually update that repo to match what I now do with Dendron.

-It's not a fully-featured project management system with active reminders, of course.
+Using text files is not a fully-featured project management system with active reminders, of course.
 For that I've used [OmniFocus](https://www.omnigroup.com/omnifocus) in the past, but currently do this mostly through a combination of text notes, calendar reminders, and regular reviews of my notes.

 ## Notekeeping & Text Editor Programs